Finances in Retirement - Investments

 • Basing investment decisions on some previous value in the past, even when evidence suggests the data is no longer relevant.

 A tendency to rely too heavily on the first piece of information, such as the purchase price of a security, when making subsequent decisions.
-This bias can cause investors to hold onto security even when it is no longer a good investment simply because they are anchored to the original purchase price.
-Alternatively, investors may sell security too quickly because they are anchored to a price target set too low or too high.
+This bias can cause investors to hold onto a security even when it is no longer a good investment simply because they are anchored to the original purchase price.
+Alternatively, investors may sell securities too quickly because they are anchored to a price target set too low or too high.
 As a result, anchoring bias can cause investors to miss out on potential gains or incur unnecessary losses.

 Examples:

-• A stock that was once worth $80/share and is now worth $40/share would be perceived as a value even though there may have been fundamental changes to the company.
+• A stock that was once worth $80/share and is now worth $40/share would be perceived as a value, even though there may have been fundamental changes to the company.

-• You keep investing in General Electric because it is a Blue Chip stock with a strong history, even though recent evidence shows it is slashing its dividend and earnings are deteriorating.
+• You keep investing in General Electric because it is a Blue-Chip stock with a strong history, even though recent evidence shows it is slashing its dividend, and earnings are deteriorating.

 Home Bias